skokielibrary/comingtogether/events/_posts/2015-01-29-when-the-nazis-and-ku-klux-klan-came-to-skokie.markdown

 types: ['Lecture']
 registration:
 ---
-Lessons learned: Skokie Mayor George Van Dusen and Illinois NAACP Director George Mitchell lead a panel discussing how the Village of Skokie reacted to the Nazi and Klan threats.
+Skokie Mayor George Van Dusen and Illinois NAACP Director George Mitchell lead a panel discussing how the Village of Skokie reacted to the Nazi and Klan threats.
 Featuring a clip from a new documentary with never-before-seen footage.